eliasmalaquias/wildfires/README.md

 Intro to Data Science - Wildfire dataset
 ================

 Elias M Guerra

-3/19/2018
+December 2017

-First we'll load the necessary packages.
-Download the dataset and cut it down to size.
+First we'll load the necessary packages, download the dataset and cut it down to size.

 ``` r
 library(dplyr)